Silom

 Siam Niramit

 Siam Niramit is a unique 2000-seat theatre offering the 80-minute show featuring three stories of Thailand's cultural heritage.
 The three parts are Journey Back into History, Journey Beyond Imagination: The Three Realms and Journey Through Joyous Festivals.
 The theatre has state-of-the-art technology and the show is packed with special effects.
 The show is packed with stunning special effects.
 The spectacle starts everyday at 8pm, but visitors are advised to arrive one hour earlier to join a free guided tour to a Thai village in the complex.
 The compound comprises of restaurants and souvenir shops as well.
+How to get there : Siam Niramit is situated on Thiam Ruammit Road off Ratchadaphisek Road, about 100 meters from the Thailand Cultural Center MRT station / Bus routes A/C73 and continue walking for 400 meters.

 Opening hours : Daily 05.00 am. - 08.00 pm.